Winn1982/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/7a449eb7-75aa-4609-8975-838f48696486)

-I downloaded os Ticket to the desktop on the Windows 10 virtual machine.
+I downloaded osTicket to the desktop on the Windows 10 virtual machine.
 </p>
 <br />